 The Dollar General Literacy Foundation understands adult learners and the goals and aspirations they have for themselves and their families.
 We know that the prospect of earning a high school equivalency can be daunting when facing the challenges of managing family, home and work responsibilities.
 We also know that no one gets a diploma alone.
 A support system of family, friends and mentors can help adult learners find success on the path toward higher education.
 To learn more about stories of real adults who have persevered to achieve their high school equivalency, click here.

-Dollar General believes learning to read, receiving your GED®, or learning the English language is an investment that opens doorways for personal, professional, and economic growth.
+The Dollar General Literacy Foundation believes learning to read and receiving your high school diploma or equivalent is an investment that opens doorways for personal, professional and economic growth.
 That is why our commitment to literacy remains strong.
 It is the one gift that no one can take away – the one gift that lasts a lifetime.

-The Dollar General Literacy Foundation is celebrating 20 years of helping individuals learn to read, prepare for the GED, or learn English.
-Since its inception, the Foundation has awarded more than $81 million to nonprofit organizations and schools that have helped more than 4.7 million individuals advance their literacy and basic education skills.
+The Dollar General Literacy Foundation is celebrating over 20 years of helping individuals learn to read, prepare for the GED, or learn English.
+Since its inception, the Foundation has awarded more than $127 million to nonprofit organizations and schools that have helped more than 7.9 million individuals advance their literacy and basic education skills.